 Questions about Good Life Divers

 Where is your pool?
-Just like above, I don’t own my own pool.
-I rent, borrow and share pools with individuals and a few dive shops that I truly like that are scattered around Long Island.
-I try my hardest to get you into a pool that is as close as possible to you but like anything in life it’s all based on availability and everyone’s schedule.
-What I can guarantee is that the pool will be safe and clean.
+We don’t own or operate our own pool.
+We rent, borrow and share pools with individuals and a few dive shops that we truly like that are scattered around Long Island.
+We try our hardest to get you into a pool that is as close as possible to you but like anything in life it’s all based on availability and everyone’s schedule.
+What we can guarantee is that the pool will be safe and clean.

 Where do you dive?
 I try to be as diverse as possible when it comes to picking dive sites for students.
 Depending on the class and depth requirements and tides we could end up diving some spots on the South Shore, North Shore, Suffolk and Nassau.
 Boat dives and Dutch Springs trips are also available.

 Are you a PADI shop?
 I am a PADI Master Scuba Diver Trainer as well as a SDI specialty instructor, Technical diving instructor.
 Our certification courses come be completed though PADI, SDI, TDI, ERDI and IANTD.
 For most courses, you can pick which certification you want to receive.